 Common predatory loans to steer clear of include:

-- Payday Loans
+- Payday loans

-- Title Loans
+- Title loans

 These options can sometimes be dangerous and do more harm than good, even if they can pay for a car repair.
 The most common of these is the payday loan.

 Title loans are another example of a predatory, short-term loan.
 These are loans that you get when you offer your car title to the lender as collateral.
 This means that if you don’t repay the loan, the lender can take your car and sell it to recover their money.
+You may wonder how many car payments you can miss before repo, but this varies depending on the lender.

 Title loans also tend to carry very high interest rates.
 And they may be challenging to pay off in such a short amount of time.
 Unfortunately, this means many title loan borrowers end up losing their car and may not have any other mode of transportation.

-Pawnshop loans are similar to title loans in that they also require collateral.
+Pawn shop loans are similar to title loans in that they also require collateral.
 But the collateral for a pawnshop loan could be anything of value that the lender is interested in.
 For example, it may be jewelry, electronics, or musical instruments.
 But just like with title loans, if you don’t repay on time, you’ll lose your valuable item.

 Even if you’re desperate to pay for car repairs, these loans may not be the right choice for you.

-Build Up Your Emergency Fund!
+Build Up Your Emergency Fund

 The best thing you can do for your future self is to start an emergency fund.
 Unexpected expenses like car repairs will arise.
 And if you have a savings account ready to go when they do, then you can avoid the costs associated with a personal loan or credit card.

 At CreditNinja, we recommend opening a savings account with your bank and putting a little bit of cash away every month.
-Eventually, you’ll have a decent savings account, and you’ll be able able to handle a car repair with no issues.
+Eventually, you’ll have a decent savings account, and you’ll be able to handle a car repair with no issues.

 Experts recommend having three months’ worth of expenses saved and ready to go for emergencies like job loss or car repairs.
 This may take a long time, but anything in your savings account is better than nothing.